← Back to research

 StripePRs/week1,000+Blog post

-Note: Ramp's 30% may be frontend/backend specific, while Abnormal AI's 13% appears to be company-wide.
+Note: Repo scope differs across companies — Ramp's figure may be scoped to specific repos, while Abnormal AI's 13% appears to be company-wide.

 Strengths

-• Highest reported adoption — 13% of PRs (vs. Coinbase 5%, Stripe volume-based) demonstrates significant production impact
+• High disclosed adoption — 13% of PRs (vs. Coinbase 5%) demonstrates significant production impact

 Cautions